alien4cloud/alien4cloud.github.io/index.md

       </div>
       <div class="col-md-7">
         <p class="lead home-title">
-          Manageable IT infrastructure at any scale
+          Manageable IT infrastructure, private or public, at any scale
         </p>
         <p class="lead">
           <small>Provide self-service on pre-configured infrastructure resources (cloud, bare metal, already running services) with a comprehensive system of rights and resources access management.</small>